How do I check for cancer?

 Lots of people talk about doing ‘self-checks’ (also known as self-examinations or self-exams), to try and spot cancer early.

 It’s good to be aware of what your body is normally like, so it’s easier to notice if anything changes.
 But there’s no good evidence to suggest that regularly self-checking any part of your body in a set time or set way is helpful.
 It can actually do more harm than good, by picking up things which wouldn’t have gone on to cause you problems.

 Self-checking is different to cancer screening – read more about screening for cancer.

 Should I check my breasts?

-It’s a good idea from time to time to look at and feel your breasts.
-But there’s no need to do this regularly at a set time or in a set way.
+But there is no need to worry about regularly checking your breasts at a set time or in a set way.
 Research has shown that women who regularly self-check their breasts aren’t any less likely to die from breast cancer.
-But they are almost twice as likely to have a biopsy of a lump that turns out not to be cancer.
+But they are almost twice as likely to have an unnecessary test (biopsy) on a lump that turns out not to be cancer.

 Should I check my testicles?

 It’s a good idea to know what your testicles usually look and feel like, and to be aware of their normal size and weight.
 This can make it easier to spot unusual changes, which you should always let your doctor know about.